 Upon the build finish, TeamCity searches for artifacts in the build checkout directory according to the specified artifact path or path patterns.
 The matching files are then uploaded ("published") to the TeamCity server, where they become available for downloading through the web UI or can be used in other builds using artifact dependencies.
 You can choose when to publish artifacts: for all completed builds, only for successful builds, or for all builds, even the interrupted ones.

 To download artifacts of a build, go to the Artifacts tab of the build results page or use the artifacts icon available on the project or build configuration Overview page and on the TeamCity pages that list the builds.

 Build artifacts can also be uploaded to the server while the build is still running.
 To instruct TeamCity to upload the artifacts, the build script should be modified to send service messages.

-In addition to user-defined artifacts, TeamCity also generates and publishes some artifacts for internal purposes.
-These are called hidden artifacts.
+In addition to user-defined artifacts, TeamCity also generates and publishes some hidden artifacts for internal purposes.

 For example, for Maven builds, TeamCity creates the